Deevad/Artwork-Web-Folder/README.md

 Files are listed depending alphabetical order, first pictures then files ( to download, etc ). you can use number prefix to sort them manually ( eg: 01-file.jpg, 02-file.jpg etc... or 20140815-wip.png, 20140920-wip.png ).
 Number are removed automatically to make a clean title to the picture.

 ## Troubles/Issues :
-most of the issues can come from this three point :
+Most of the issues can come from Timthumb, the librarie I use for generating the thumbnail :
-* Timthumb need a cache folder , and correct permission.
-By default I setup it to use default linux /tmp/ folder
-* Server need PHP5
-* permissions
+Read more info about installation recommendation here : [http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/)